 It's not simply the Republican Party.

-In the intermediate term in December, look if if they don't br give Trump something on on infrastructure or on tax reform or an immigration on DACA and the rest of it, he's gonna go work with Schumer and Pelosi because he wants to get uh he wants a record as president.
+In the intermediate term, in December, look, if they don't give Trump something on infrastructure or on tax reform or on immigration, on DACA and the rest of it, he's going to go work with Schumer and Pelosi because he wants to get, he wants a record as president.

-Well, uh it's that, and when are they gonna get anything done?
+And when are they going to get anything done?

-Now, instead of going with a uh fifteen percent corporate tax and the president's plan, I I happen to think it's Reagan-esque.
+Now, instead of going with a 15% corporate tax and the president's plan, I happen to think it's Reagan-esque.

-Seven brackets to three, fifteen percent corporate tax, middle class tax cut, repatriation, multinationals to incentivize them to b bring trillions of dollars back to this country to build factories and manufacturing centers, then of course energy independence.
+Seven brackets to three, 15% corporate tax, middle-class tax cut, repatriation, multinationals to incentivize them to bring trillions of dollars back to this country to build factories, manufacturing centers.

 Then the president gets rid of burdensome regulation to allow these businesses to flourish without government breathing down their neck every five seconds.

-A perfect business environment c coupled with energy independence.
+A perfect business environment coupled with energy independence.

 We'd be golden in the economy.

-Sean, I would go certainly go along with that.
+Sean, I would certainly go along with that.

-I might have different, you know, different things if I were down there.
+I might have different things if I were down there.

-We're not all gonna be happy with everything.
+We're not all going to be happy with everything.

 And if I have to do that, I will.

-But the point you you're you're making, and I am too, is Republicans have to get together and put together a tax bill through both houses, consistent with their principles, policies, and beliefs, and get it on the president's desk.
+But the point you're making, and I am too, is Republicans have to get together and put together a tax bill through both houses consistent with their principles, policies, and beliefs and get it on the president's desk.

-If he don't, he's gonna find another way and and other people to work with.
+If he don't, he's going to find another way and other people to work with.

-Well then they're gonna get to the point where I I think the American people will walk away from the Republican Party and say we've given you everything and you didn't keep any promises.
+Well, then they're going to get to the point where I think the American people will walk away from the Republican Party and say, we've given you everything and you didn't keep any promises.

-You know, they they seem to be lacking any identity.
+You know, they seem to be lacking any identity.

 I don't know what they stand for here.

-Well, I have to say I was an apostate of the Republican Party when I ran reform in two thousand.
+Well, I have to say I was an apostate of the Republican Party back when I ran reform in 2000.

-But I do sort of understand the party, but it's time is passing the Republican Party by.
+But let me say, and I came back into the Republican Party, but I do sort of understand the party, but it's time is passing the Republican Party by.

 Time is passing the Congress by.